EdenPlus/SalarySheet/README.md

 11. Go to Add-ons > SalarySheet (Or whatever you named the app) > Show Sidebar
 12. Click the link at the top of the sidebar
 13. In the new tab, use your human intution to figure out that app
-14. Go back to your Spreadsheet and in the sidebar put in the data from the other tab (The following is to help you decide what goes where, the format is: Data on calculator -> Location on sidebar):
+14. Go back to your Spreadsheet and in the sidebar put in the data from the other tab (The following is to help you figure out what goes where, the format is: Data on calculator -> Location on sidebar):
-⋅⋅1.
-Hours -> Regular Hours Worked
+ 1. Hours -> Regular Hours Worked
-⋅⋅2.
-Gross Paycheck -> Gross Pay
+ 2. Gross Paycheck -> Gross Pay
-⋅⋅3.
-Net Paycheck -> Net Pay
+ 3. Net Paycheck -> Net Pay
-⋅⋅4.
-Pay Period -> Pay Period
+ 4. Pay Period -> Pay Period
 15. Now click "Start" and the table should be formulated